Having a Labor Day BBQ?

 Buy beef, turkey, veggie, and salmon burgers so there’s something for everyone.
 Try to ask each guest how they would like their burger cooked – rare, medium, or well done.
 And that’s it – your part is over.
 May sure to have an array of toppings laid out so that your guests can dress their burger however they like.
 Include lettuce, tomato, pickles, cheese slices, sliced red onion, avocado, and whatever else might make the burger more exciting – like grilled mushrooms.

 Want to give your BBQ a fun twist?
-Make mini-sliders!
-We love this recipe for Cheesy BBQ Bacon Turkey Sliders!
+Make sliders!
+We love this delicious recipe for tasty Mini Burger Sliders!

 Ultimate Vegetable Coleslaw